ufazal/blabUFAZAL/wp-content/plugins/unbounce/readme.txt

 4. Edit and update all your landing pages from Unbounce’s page builder.
 They’ll automatically get updated on your WordPress site.

 == Changelog ==

+= 1.0.24=
+* Improves support for installations using SSL
+  * is_ssl() has higher precedence for determing protocol of content to serve

 = 1.0.23 =
 * Add optional support for web servers with a load balancer or proxy that is on a different network